PhilippFeO/cmp-csv/README.md

 # cmp-csv

-This plugin will add completion for the values of the first column of a `csv`-file having three columns in total.
+This plugin will add completion for the values of an arbitrary column of a `csv`-file.

-## Outline
-As you may already have guessed, the application horizon is quite limited.
-In the next days, I will work on extending the plugin to use an arbitrary column of a `csv`-file with arbitrary columns.

 ## Installation (Lazy.nvim)
 ```lua